zanybeyondart/ReadMeEditor/README.md

 #### Moving box using keys

-Remeber how we created a square box using **mlx_pixel_put()**, lets move the box using the same logic of keys
+Remember how we created a square box using **mlx_pixel_put()**, lets move the box using the same logic of keys

-Let add some more variables for the position of our square into our struct, and define some more macros for movement buttons
+Let's add some more variables for the position of our square into our struct, and define some more macros for movement buttons

     #define ESC     53
     #define W       13